learnpoint/piko/README.md

 **Description**

 > The ```piko serve``` command will start a fast static web server in the current folder.
-The server will automatically reload the browser(s) upon file changes.
 >
+> The server will automatically reload the browser(s) upon file changes.
+>
 > The server is completely non-cached.
-It will never ask the client to cache any resources.
-If you what to test your http caching logic, you should use another server.
+It never asks clients to cache resources.
+If you need to test http caching logic, you should use another server.
 >
 > Requests to folders will be redirected to ```/index.html```.
 >